 #4.
 San Francisco is diverse

 The perks of living in a diverse city are numerous.
-You’re bound to meet interesting people from all walks of life, be exposed to delicious fare and stumble upon some intriguing traditions while living in San Francisco.
+You’re bound to meet interesting people from all walks of life!
+Not to mention being exposed to delicious fare and stumbling upon some intriguing traditions to boot.